ssnnd0/Saxon-Scout-Official/README.md

 - Ensure Node.js 16+ is installed
 - If builds fail, remove `node_modules` and run `npm install` again
 - For browser issues, verify File System Access API support and check the developer console

-## Contributing

-1. Fork the repository
-2. Create a branch for your feature (`git checkout -b feature/your-feature`)
-3. Commit and push your changes
-4. Open a pull request for review

-Follow TypeScript and component design best practices.
-Include tests and documentation for non-trivial features.

 ## License